OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:25

-The sons of Elkanah were:
+The offspring of Elkanah were:

 > Amasai and Ahimoth.